johnlaine1/udacity-fsnd-book-catalog/README.md

 3. If you are logged in, there is also an 'Add a Book' link on the navBar that will allow you to create a new book.
 4. You can click on the thumbnail of a book or the 'View' button to see more info about a book.
 5. If you are the creator of a book, you will also see 'Edit' and 'Delete' buttons on the thumbnail and book view page.
+6. There is a dropdown menu on the navBar named Users that will display links to user bio pages.